 If you’re lucky enough to possess a garden, balcony or terrace; even better!
 You truly can sleep al fresco on a nightly basis without leaving home, starting tonight.
 Just add a tent, bivvy bag or tarpaulin when the rain comes in.

 Once sleeping outside has become the norm, simply take this practice out of town on a regular basis.
-Woods, hilltops and riversides are all good bets for wild camping.
-Closer to home, sleeping in parks and other green spaces is often easier and more fun than you might think – yes, even if you live in central London.
+Woods, hilltops and riversides are all good bets for stealth camping undetected.
+Closer to home, sleeping in parks and other green spaces is often easier and more fun than you might think — yes, even if you live in central London.

 11. Become an observer

 Bicycle travel not being a remotely destination-centred way of doing things, we adventure cyclists develop the ability to engage constantly with our surroundings in an intimate and observant way in order to make our experience ‘interesting’.